-As we have already learned in other articles on this page, menopause strikes most women more or less unprepared.
-At some point, the bag of tricks of the trade opens slowly and it becomes clear that the previously unknown symptoms must be caused by the hormonal changes.
+As we have already learned in other articles on this page, menopause catches most women more or less unprepared.
+At some point, the surprise bag of accompanying symptoms slowly opens and you realize that the previously unknown complaints must probably come from the hormonal change.

-“However, the unpleasant side effect of this therapy is that it mercilessly and – in my case – literally overnight initiated the menopause.”
+“The unattractive side effect of this therapy, however, is that it ushered in menopause mercilessly and – in my case – literally overnight.”

-The situation is completely different if you are one of the 69,000 or so women in Germany who are newly diagnosed with breast cancer every year.
+The situation is quite different if you are one of the approximately 69,000 women in Germany who are newly diagnosed with breast cancer every year.

-Surgery and radiation were followed by my daily Tamoxifen tablet in early summer 2020.
-Being in my early 50s, I thought I had already entered the perimenopause, even though I had not yet noticed any significant changes that I would have expected in this context.
-The hormone status determination before starting the anti-hormone therapy taught me better: my menopause seemed far from being in sight.
-Much to the delight of the lump in my left breast, I had instead virtually flooded my body with estrogen.
-This had to stop if I wanted to starve the cancer cells that might still be present despite the operation and radiation.
+Surgery and radiation were followed by my daily tablet of tamoxifen in the early summer of 2020.
+In my early 50s, I thought I had slowly entered menopause, even though I had not yet noticed any significant changes that I would have expected in this context.
+The hormone status determination before starting the anti-hormone therapy then also taught me otherwise: my menopause did not seem to be in sight for a long time yet.
+Much to the delight of the stowaway in my left breast, I had instead been flooding my body with estrogen.
+This had to stop if I wanted to avoid the possibly despite

-And then came the heat wave of the summer.
+And then came the external heat wave of high summer.
 With over 30 degrees in our attic apartment, I thought it couldn’t get any hotter.
-But it could.
-At some point, however, I had the impression that the hot flushes were decreasing in both frequency and severity, or at least that I was getting used to them.
-Either way, I couldn’t tell the difference because of the summer heat.
-When the summer was over in September, my hot flashes were also over and, much to my delight, have not come back since.
-Other typical menopausal symptoms, which the Tamoxifen also has in stock according to the package insert, have fortunately been spared me so far.
+In fact, at least it felt even hotter.
+At some point, though, I had the impression that the hot flashes were decreasing in both frequency and severity, or at least that I was getting used to them.
+Either way, I couldn’t keep it all straight because of the summer heat.
+Then, when midsummer was over sometime in September, my hot flashes were also over and, much to my delight, have not returned since.
+Other typical menopausal symptoms, which, according to the package insert, Tamoxifen also has in store, have fortunately spared me so far.

-It seems as if my menopause has been purred together into short and violent four months of hot flashes during the Covid summer.
-But I won’t know for sure for several years.
-At the moment I assume that I will have to stick with the anti-hormone therapy for seven to ten years.
-If everything remains as it is now, I will certainly have been very lucky!
+It seems that my menopause has been reduced to a short and severe four months of hot flashes in the Corona summer.
+But I won’t know for sure until a few years.
+At the moment, I assume that I will have to endure the anti-hormone therapy for seven to ten years.
+If everything stays as it is now, I will certainly have been very lucky!

-If you also want to share your experience with all of us, please write to firstname.lastname@example.org.
+This post reached us from one of our readers.
+Thank you for sharing your experience with all of us.
+You are our everyday heroine.
+If you would also like to share your experience with all of us, please write to firstname.lastname@example.org.